Bynder/gathercontent-gather-ui/README.md

 require('gather-ui/dist/styles.css');
 ```

-## External dependencies

-This particular version of the Styleguide depends on the Bootstrap and FontAwesome libraries.
-These do not ship with the components' CSS and should be included separately wherever they are consumed.

 ## Deploying the Library

 The library will automatically deploy when a new tag is pushed to the master branch.
 The easiest way to do this is to run `git pull --tags`, followed by `npm version <major | minor | patch>` followed by `git push origin --tags` and `git push`.